Pasu4/animdustry/README.md

 - **maxHits:** How often the player needs to be hit to fail the map.
 - **copperAmount:** The amount of copper the player will receive upon beating the level.
 How much copper the player actually gets is determined by how well they did in the level and if they have beaten the level before.
 - **fadeColor:** (TODO test)
+- **alwaysUnlocked:** If true, the map can be played without unlocking all previous maps.
+Optional.
 - **drawPixel:** Script that draws the background.
 - **draw:** Script that draws the playing field.
 - **update:** Script that spawns enemies, obstacles, etc.